 These authorities or bodies are authorised to issue documentary evidence attesting that organic products and organic operators comply with organic rules equivalent to those of the EU as well as certificates of inspection for import of organic products into the EU.
-Please contact individual control bodies for more information.
+Please contact individual control authorities or bodies for more information.

 Further information on imports: